sophia-zube/incari-doc/modules/animation-editor.md

 * The **Keyframe** itself, which holds a value at a specific time.
 * The curve handles, which control the easing and interpolation between frames.

-To add a **Keyframe**, simply right click an **Attribute** and select `Add Keyframe` from the context menu.
+To add a **Keyframe**, simply right-click an **Attribute** and select `Add Keyframe` from the context menu.
 This will create a **Keyframe** at whatever time the playhead is currently on.
 The curve handles can then be adjusted to fine-tune the intermediate frames.

 When a **Keyframe** is selected, its corresponding Bézier curve is shown in the **Animation Timeline**.